Frequently Asked Questions

 No, but there are several nearby.

 Yes, we’d be very happy to provide a tour.
-See Our building page for more details.
+Contact us for more details.

 No – we have poetry from all over the world, although the Scottish collection is our core focus.

 The library was built on generous donations.
 We do still accept donations, although we now have an extensive collection and may not always need what you are offering.
-If we can’t use your donations we will send them on to Better World Books.
+If we can’t use your donation will we dispose of them as set out in our Collection Management Policy

 We cannot accept your poems unless they are in book or pamphlet format.
 We also focus on Scottish poets, so if you are not Scottish we may not be able to find space.
 The Poetry Library in London collects all books and pamphlets published in England – we can only collect some of these.